 Long Distance Real Estate Investing By David Greene

 Living in the expensive San Francisco Bay Area, I have often talked about why local rental property investment is not a great deal.
 San Francisco is one of the best places for technology jobs but bad for cash flowing rental property investments.
+In fact, only few states qualify as the best states for real estate investors.

 Incidentally, David also lives in the San Francisco Bay Area, where he worked as a police officer.
 He addresses the issue that in a hot market or one that isn’t appropriate for buying hold investing, how should one invest if the numbers don’t make sense.